saadq/resumake.io/.github/FEATURE_REQUEST_TEMPLATE.md

 Add any other context or screenshots about the feature request here.

 ## Submission Checklist ✅
-If you are making a module submission, please complete the below checklist.
-Failure to follow these instructions may result in your pull request being closed without review, and may affect your application to become a Campus Expert.
+Please complete the below checklist.
+Failure to follow these instructions may result in your pull request being closed without review.

+- [ ] I already read (contributing.md)[../contributing.md].
 - [ ] I read the documentation before submit this pull request.